 In addition, the Company periodically enters into sales contracts denominated in currencies other than the functional currency of the parties to the transaction.
 The Company accounts for these transactions separately valuing the embedded derivative component of these contracts.
-The changes in the fair value of these embedded derivatives are immaterial for the years ended December 31, 2023, 2022 and 2021.
+The changes in the fair value of these embedded derivatives are immaterial for the years ended December 31, 2023, 2022 in 2024, 2023 and 2021, 2022.